What to Do After the Loss of a Loved One: Checklist

 Most parents want their children to get a college education.
 They make sacrifices to make sure they can pay for tuition.
 When a parent dies without life insurance, finances get tight.
 For many, college no longer seems like an option.

 Every year, Life Happens sponsors the Life Lessons Scholarship Program, which helps students whose parents have passed away continue their education and follow their dreams.
-If you’d like to find out more, go here.
+If you’d like to find out more, click on the link above.

 How Long Will Your Death Benefit Check Last?